djong1/gp3s-trackuploadAPI/README.md

 ## Step 2: Get an access token for flow 2 ##

+Use the information provided for the Back-end app.

 The access tokens are valid for 24 hours and after 24 hours you have to request a new one